arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 * get rid of suffixes in column names
 * pivot all the column data except for `biosample_id` into a long format

 Let's jump into R and get started.
-In `reshape_data.Rmd` in your RStudio environment, start by loading this data and taking a look at it (look at and run the code in lines 150-165).
+In `reshape_data_exercises.Rmd` in your RStudio environment, start by loading this data and taking a look at it (look at and run the code in lines 150-165).

 ### Dealing With Suffixes